 By July, several of the hotel pools are open to the general public.
 So, even if you haven't made a reservation at a hotel with a pool, you'll be able to enjoy them.
 Believe me, when you start to feel the heat, the idea of cooling off with a swim will seem excellent and even very necessary.

 The entrance fee to spend the day there will depend on the specific place you choose.
 The day you go, the location, the facilities and the services offered will influence whether it will be more expensive or cheaper.
 Some of the options available are:

-Classical music is the perfect accompan iment to the works of art that abound in the various museums.
-Visiting some of the museums in Rome in July, you can enjoy this type of music completely live and also take shelter from the heat of these days in the Italian capital.
+Classical music is the perfect accompaniment to the works of art that abound in the various museums.
+When visiting some of the museums in Rome in July, you can enjoy this type of music completely live and also take shelter from the heat of the Italian capital.

 As you go through the different exhibits of certain works, you will hear live performances.
 You will hear a very professional musician performing, playing songs of the period.
 I assure you that this kind of event will help you experience something completely new in the capital.

 To have access to this kind of activity, you must get tickets ranging from 20 euros to 30 euros.
 You can get them online through the website.